EndlessCodeGroup/Inspector/README.md

 - List of plugins with versions

 > NOTE: Inspector filters all tracked exceptions from console to not bother server owners.
-But all plugin-related logs will be saved to log file in the plugin folder.
+All plugin-related logs will be saved to log file in the plugin folder.

 ### Navigation
 - [samples](samples): Samples of usage Inspector